 Certain methods of identifying reading disabilities provide a third example of educational practices that are problematic from a scientific standpoint.
 The Individuals with Disabilities Education Act (IDEA) includes reading disabilities under the umbrella category of learning disabilities (LD) and requires an ability-achievement discrepancy as one criterion for identification.
 In many state regulations, the ability-achievement discrepancy is operationalized as a discrepancy between IQ and achievement.
 That is, in order for a child to qualify for educational services in the LD category, low achievement alone is not sufficient; rather, a child’s achievement must be low relative to his or her IQ.

 Many scientific investigators have compared poor readers who meet IQ-achievement discrepancy criteria with poor readers who do not.
-The latter group of non-discrepant poor readers, who fail to meet discrepancy criteria, generally are children with IQs in the low-average range — children whose IQs are not high enough to yield a significant discrepancy but well above the range of mental retardation.
+The latter group of non-discrepant poor readers, who fail to meet discrepancy criteria, generally are children with IQs in the low-average range — children whose IQs are not high enough to yield a significant discrepancy but well above the range of intellectual disability.
 The usual finding in these studies is that both groups of poor readers have very similar types of reading-related cognitive difficulties, revolving around weaknesses in phonological processing and word analysis.
 Moreover, both groups of poor readers appear to benefit from similar remedial procedures (Hurford et al., 1994).
 These kinds of findings have led many scientific investigators to caution against excluding non-discrepant poor readers from educational services — a caution that is in direct conflict with most current educational policies for identifying learning disabilities.

 Cognitive processes in reading